speedata/xts-doc/docs/manual/commandline.md

 `-c, --config=NAME`
 :   Read the config file with the given NAME.
-Default: 'publisher.cfg'
+Default: 'xts.cfg'

 `--data=NAME`
 :   Name of the data file.
 Defaults to 'data.xml'